 Changing of the Guard ceremony at Buckingham Palace

-Last verified 14 April · official sources
+Verified today · official sources

-Live schedule, confirmed times, best viewing spots, and insider tips from guides who watch it every week.
+Live Buckingham Palace Changing of the Guard dates, times and schedule, plus best viewing spots and insider tips from guides who watch it every week.

 Confirmed dates

-Changing of the Guard Schedule 2026
+Buckingham Palace Changing of the Guard Dates & Times 2026

 Every confirmed ceremony date with regiment details and musical support.
 Updated daily from official sources.